viv-bad/space-application/README.md

 The objective of the Paisa Space Application is to develop a FullStack application for internal use by a space agency.
 The application aims to manage missions and optimize the performance of astronauts.

-Sure!
-Here's a template in Markdown for setting up a project with React, FastAPI, and PostgreSQL:

 # Project Setup Guide